duckietown/compose-pkg-duckietown/README.md

 # compose-pkg-duckietown

-Duckietown package for the \compose\ platform.
+Duckietown package for the \compose\ platform implementing **Duckieboard**, a Remote Dashboard for the Duckietown project.

+Duckieboard provides high level fleet management and monitoring capabilities for Duckietown.